Frost-Devs/Roblox/README.md

 # Roblox
-Roblox Code for A GAme called 'Simple Swords'
+Roblox Code for A Game called 'Simple Swords'